hashicorp/terraform-website/content/source/docs/enterprise/api/admin/users.html.md

 ----------|------------
 `:id`     | The ID of the user to re-activate.

-This endpoint will re-active a suspended user's account, allowing them to continue logging in and accessing resources.
+This endpoint re-activates a suspended user's account, allowing them to resume authenticating and accessing resources.

 Status  | Response                                | Reason
 --------|-----------------------------------------|----------